-The Centre for Research into Atmospheric Chemistry (CRAC) currently comprises 4 academic staff who act as research team leaders: Professor John Sodeau (Director), Dr John Wenger, Dr Dean Venables and Dr Andy Ruth.
+The Centre for Research into Atmospheric Chemistry (CRAC) currently comprises 4 academic staff who act as research team leaders: Professor John Wenger, Professor Andy Ruth, Dr Dean Venables and Dr Stig Hellebust.
 All staff members are committed to the concept of research-led teaching and have supervised over 40 undergraduate students in front-line techniques related to atmospheric chemistry since 1999.
 Each student has been partnered with a postdoctoral fellow or late-stage Ph.D student to guide them in their first steps in scientific research.

 Laboratory simulations of homogeneous and heterogeneous chemistry relevant to the atmosphere.